nkristek/Smaragd/README.md

 This will execute this validation everytime `SetProperty()` changes this property.
 You can call `Validate()` to execute all validations again.

-For most validation the `PredicateValidation<T>` should suffice, but if you need something more advances, you should implement `Validation<T>`.
+For most validation the `PredicateValidation<T>` should suffice, but if you need something more advanced, you should implement `Validation<T>`.

 If you want to perform batch operations and want to pause the validation, you can use `SuspendValidation()`.
 Don't forget to dispose the returned `IDisposable` to recontinue validation.